santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ___
 - **Casting Time:** 1 action
 - **Range:** Touch
-- **Components:** V, S, M (A piece of a living plant, mushroom, fresh seed or 1/16 pounds of spores)
+- **Components:** V, S, M (A piece of a living plant, fungus, fresh seed or 1/16 pounds of spores)
 - **Duration:** Until dispelled

-Touching a piece of plant/fungi it grows in interaction with your Ki into a quarterstaff that does 1d6 bludgeoning damage.
+As you touch a piece of plant/fungi, it grows in interaction with your Ki into a quarterstaff that does 1d6 bludgeoning damage.
 It has the *Finesse* and *Light* properties.

 You may use your spell ability modifier for the attack and damage rolls of melee attacks of this weapon.

 The staff is considered alive.
-The spell ends if you cast it again.
+The spell ends if you cast it again, the staff dies or it's dispelled.

 <br/>
 Your magical staff damage increases when you reach 5th level (1d8), 11th level (1d10), and 17th level (1d12).